GoodRx (GDRX)

 8. Earnings Per Share

-GoodRx’s EPS grew at an unimpressive 1.2% compounded annual growth rate over the last five years, lower than its 9.4% annualized revenue growth.
-This tells us the company became less profitable on a per-share basis as it expanded.
+GoodRx’s flat EPS over the last five years was below its 7.7% annualized revenue growth.
+This tells us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.

 Diving into the nuances of GoodRx’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, GoodRx’s adjusted operating margin was flat this quarter but declined by 4.4 percentage points over the last five years.
-Its share count also grew by 44.3%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
+As we mentioned earlier, GoodRx’s adjusted operating margin declined by 3.9 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, GoodRx reported adjusted EPS of $0.08, in line with the same quarter last year.
-This print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects GoodRx’s full-year EPS of $0.35 to grow 27.7%.
+In Q4, GoodRx reported adjusted EPS of $0.09, in line with the same quarter last year.
+This print slightly missed analysts’ estimates.
+Over the next 12 months, Wall Street expects GoodRx’s full-year EPS of $0.35 to grow 21.3%.

 9. Cash Is King